streamdataio/demo-sse-broadcast/README.md

 Start the SpringBoot server by running the main class `DemoSseBroadcastApplication` through an IDE or through maven with the command `mvn spring-boot:run` and test in your browser by opening the `index.html` file.

+For Tomcat deployment, run `mvn clean install`, get the war and deployed it in your Tomcat.
+To test, you can open a browser `http://localhost:8080/demo-sse-broadcast-0.0.1-SNAPSHOT/sse?type=standard` and see incoming events.